Skip to main content

 Services in the Community-

-- Meet with the Supervisor of Senior Centers to help to promote the local neighborhood senior centers throughout the County.
+- Meet with the Supervisor of Senior Centers to help promote the local neighborhood senior centers throughout the County.

 - Assist with annual Unsung Hero event during Older Americans Month.